 Should the prosecutor prosecute a complaint?

-Verified 09 May 2023 - Legal and Administrative Information Directorate (Prime Minister), Ministry of Justice
+Verified 21 November 2024 - Directorate of Legal and Administrative Information (Prime Minister), Ministry of Justice

-No, no, no. The public prosecutor does not have to prosecute following a complaint.
+No, on public prosecutor does not have to prosecute following a complaint.

 It may take a decision to no follow-up classification.
-There is no investigation, no trial, no alternative measures to prosecution.
+There is then no survey, or lawsuit, or alternative measures to prosecution.

-An opinion from no follow-up classification shall be forwarded to the complainant.
+One opinion of no follow-up classification shall be forwarded to the complainant.
 It indicates the reason for the decision of the public prosecutor.

 - The facts reported do not constitute a infringement (i.e. the prosecutor considers that the facts reported by the complainant do not violate the law)

-- The offender is unknown and there are not enough clues to find him
+- The offender is not identified because there is no clue to find him

 - The harm caused by the offense is not very significant and the prosecutor believes that the case is not serious enough to proceed.

-You can challenge the no follow-up classification in an addressed letter to the chief prosecutor of the court of appeal.
+The challenge of a no follow-up classification is done by sending a letter to the chief prosecutor of the court of appeal.

-The mail can be sent by simple letter or by registered letter with acknowledgement of receipt.
+Mail can be delivered against receipt or sent by simple letter or by registered letter with acknowledgement of receipt.

 - Complaint with formation of civil party before the investigating judge

-- Direct Quote if you know the perpetrator
+- Direct Quote if the perpetrator is identified

 - Claim for damages for the damage suffered.